 In 2020, the tenor performed Michel in Martinů’s Julietta at Hanover Hochschule für Musik, Theater und Medien, where he had previously sung the Dancing Master in Strauss’ Ariadne auf Naxos.
 From 2016 to 2018 Aljoscha Lennert appeared as a guest at Theater für Niedersachsen in Hildesheim, where he performed John Buffy in Abrahams’ Die Blume von Hawaii, a Krakow student in Busoni’s Doktor Faust, Comino in Donizetti’s Adelia, Ottokar in Strauß’ Der Zigeunerbaron and Jack and Tobby Higgins in Weill’s Rise and Fall of the City of Mahagonny.

 Aljosha Lennert has worked with directors such as Theu Boermans, Benedikt Borrmann, Ute M. Engelhardt, Frank Bernd Gottschalk, Tamara Heimbrock, Barbora Horáková and Maurice Lenhard and performed under the baton of conductors including Cameron Burns, Simone Di Felice, James Hendry, Valtteri Rauhalammi, Michele Spotti, Eduardo Strausser and Stefan Zilias.

 As a concert soloist, Aljoscha Lennert has developed an extensive repertoire including works by Bach, Beethoven, Britten, Bruckner, Charpentier, Dvořák, Gounod, Handel, Haydn, Janáček, Mendelssohn, Mozart, Orff, Rossini, Saint-Saëns, Spohr and Telemann.

-This biography is for information only and should not be reproduced. © Artistainternational, May2021.
+This biography is for information only and should not be reproduced. © Artistainternational, August 2021.